About the Journal

 Voices in Bioethics is a no-fee journal.
 Authors are not charged for the publication of their articles.

-Voices in Bioethics is distributed through Columbia University’s Academic Commons.
+Voices in Bioethics is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.